junxit/us-congress-bills-110/metadata.md

 - 2007-05-23 — Mr. Filner moved to suspend the rules and pass the bill.
 - 2007-05-23 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 421 - 1 (Roll no. 412). (text: CR H5668)
 - 2007-05-23 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 421 - 1 (Roll no. 412).(text: CR H5668)
+- 2007-05-24 — Received in the Senate and Read twice and referred to the Committee on Veterans' Affairs.